typelevel/cats/README.md

 *Feel free to submit a PR if you want a project you maintain to be added to this list.*

+*The full-size [cats logo](https://typelevel.org/cats/img/cats-logo.png) is available for use for Cats related projects, contents, souvenirs, etc.*

 ### How can I contribute to Cats?